Quickstart Tutorial¶

 - Data directory: where SynthOrg stores its data (default: platform-appropriate path).

-synthorg init generates the required secrets (SYNTHORG_JWT_SECRET and SYNTHORG_SETTINGS_KEY) and writes the configuration automatically.
+synthorg init generates the required secrets and writes the configuration automatically: SYNTHORG_JWT_SECRET, SYNTHORG_SETTINGS_KEY, and SYNTHORG_PAGINATION_CURSOR_SECRET are always written, and SYNTHORG_MASTER_KEY is generated when secret encryption is enabled (the default).
 Company setup (name, LLM provider, template) happens in the web dashboard after containers start (see Step 4).

 Step 3: Start¶